 5.4.2. it shall be calculated and paid both in case of partially advance reimbursements and in case of full reimbursement of the Loan;

-5.4.3. it shall be paid in advance prior to the advance reimbursement transaction.

 5.5.
 Annual Interest Rate (AIR) ………..%

 5.5.1.
 The calculation of the effective annual interest rate is based on the assumption that the credit agreement will remain valid for the entire agreed period, and the Lender and the Borrower will honor their obligations under the conditions and within the terms established in the credit agreement.